sumocoders/DeFactuur/README.md

-# Factr class
+# DeFactuur class

-> Factr is an online invoicing web application
+> De Factuur is an online invoicing web application

 ## About

-PHP Factr is a (wrapper)class to communicate with [De Factuur](https://www.defactuur.be).
+PHP DeFactuur is a (wrapper)class to communicate with [De Factuur](https://www.defactuur.be).

 ## License

-PHP Factr is [BSD](http://classes.verkoyen.eu/overview/bsd) licensed.
+PHP DeFactuur is [BSD](http://classes.verkoyen.eu/overview/bsd) licensed.

 ## Documentation